 The first issue is that some of the records companies / HMRC hold on GMPs can date back decades and there can be errors in how it has been calculated.
 Consequently, HMRC has asked the administrators of pension schemes to check the records they hold against the information it holds, to see if they match up.
 We are currently undertaking a detailed exercise to do this and ensure that all members are receiving the correct amounts.
 Once we have completed this exercise, which will take some more time, we will contact anyone who has been affected.

-You can check your State Pension forecast on www.gov.uk/check-state-pension.
+You can check your State Pension forecast on www.gov.uk/check-state-pension - This link opens in a new browser window.
 This will give you an indication of what your weekly payment is due to be and how much is being deducted if you were contracted out.